How to Make a Wrapped and Woven Twine Wreath

 This charming wreath features a unique, woven twine texture that is perfect for farmhouse or cottage decorating.
 Easy to make, this wreath only requires a few materials and can be decorated in many ways and for various seasons.
 This tutorial includes step-by-step instructions with photographs for making your own twine wreath.
-This wreath can be used outdoors but is best for a covered space that is protected from rain and bad weather.
+This wreath can be used outdoors, but it is best for a covered space that is protected from rain and bad weather.

-- Wire wreath frame - these frames are available at most craft and floral stores and come in many sizes.
+- Wire wreath frame: These frames are available at most craft and floral stores and come in many sizes.

-- Thick cord or twine - thick twine can be found in the floral or jewelry section of most craft stores.
+- Thick cord or twine: Thick twine can be found in the floral or jewelry section of most craft stores.
 If you want a more finished cord, you can find drapery cording in fabric stores.
 Be sure your twine or cord will fit through the rings of your wreath frame.

-- Materials for decorating your finished wreath - these items can include ribbon, artificial flowers, beading, seashells and other items for various seasons and holidays.
+- Materials for decorating your finished wreath: These items can include ribbon, artificial flowers, beading, seashells and other items for various seasons and holidays.

 - Hot glue gun and glue sticks

 - Sharp scissors

 Instructions for Making Woven Twine Wreath